Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Main Results

 From Eq.~\eqref{eq:single}, we observe that there exists a maximal particle number that can be transported from region $X$ to region $Y$.
-The upper bound for $\mu$ is given by
+The upper bound for $\mu$ takes the form of

+by optimizing the transport time $\tau$ in Eq.~\eqref{eq:single}.
 If the one-body loss rate is significant, it is more likely that the amount $\mu N$ of bosons can never be transported from region $X$ to region $Y$ even in the infinite-time limit.
-Furthermore, we consider another transport limit of the bosons, which is defined as the farthest distance $d_l$ over which bosons can be transported.
+Furthermore, we consider another transport limit of the bosons, defined as the farthest distance $d_l$ for which one boson can be transported.
 In the case of minimal transport (i.e., $\mu=1/N$), the transport limit is given by

 This result indicates that if $N$ bosons are initially confined at the origin, their transport remains restricted within a region of radius $d_l$.
 This constraint, introduced by particle loss, highlights a form of locality and provides an upper bound on the effective trapping range in experiments.